ner-aim/ner-aim/README.md

 I am a data scientist who ships.
 I like turning messy data into reliable systems that move real dollars.
 I have 4+ years of experience across analytics, ML engineering, and causal evaluation.
 My happy place is the intersection of Python, SQL, and product impact.

-Built pipelines that cut reporting latency by 90 percent for supplier negotiations
+- Built pipelines that cut reporting latency by 90 percent for supplier negotiations.

-Uncovered multimillion dollar opportunities with SQL and Snowflake
+- Uncovered multimillion dollar opportunities with SQL and Snowflake.

-Delivered dashboards that speed up decisions for supply chain leaders
+- Delivered dashboards that speed up decisions for supply chain leaders.

 What I am building now

-A practical LLM powered search and recommendation stack using RAG, vector search, and summarization
+- A practical LLM powered search and recommendation stack using RAG, vector search, and summarization.

-Light, fast OCR and vision baselines in PyTorch
+- Light, fast OCR and vision baselines in PyTorch.

-Reproducible notebooks for time series evaluation and anomaly detection

 Experience highlights